Euphredes/Greanleaf/README.txt

 chasing stars.
 collecting that love of ours:
 into those jars of hearts...
-you're gonna' catch a cold.
+you're gonna' catch a cold,
 with the "nice"
 inside of your soul.
 don't come back to me.